The road to medical school is long

 application convincingly argue that, if admitted, you will gladly attend the

-If you're applying next year, you need to
+If you're applying to medical schools next year, you need to

 take a critical inventory of your candidacy.
 Will you clear the academic